Build custom connectors with the SDK

 Replace the

-settingsblock:settings: url: type: string title: URL example: https://example.com default: https://reqres.in api_key: type: string title: API Key format: password verify_tls: type: boolean title: Verify TLS? description: If enabled, verify the server's identity default: true page_limit: type: integer title: Page Limit description: Maximum number of items to return per page enum: - 2 - 4 - 6 default: 2 # This is an optional setting that can be used to control pagination. total_pages: type: integer title: Total Pages description: >- Total number of pages to retrieve.
-Set it to 0 to retrieve all pages. default: 1 nullable: true
+settingsblock:settings: url: type: string title: URL description: >- Base URL of where the MockServer is hosted when you run it using the surcom-sdk. example: http://host.docker.internal:1080 default: http://host.docker.internal:1080 api_key: type: string title: API Key description: >- API key for the MockServer that is provided in the instructions. for this tutorial. format: password verify_tls: type: boolean title: Verify TLS? description: If enabled, verify the server's identity. default: true page_limit: type: integer title: Page Limit description: Maximum number of items to return per page. enum: - 2 - 4 - 6 default: 6 # This is an optional setting that can be used to control pagination. total_pages: type: integer title: Total Pages description: >- Total number of pages to retrieve.
+Set it to 0 to retrieve all pages. default: 2 nullable: true

 Task 3: Generate a basic connector structure